-In recent decades, India has strongly indicated its presence in the global economic environment as an emerging economy (Kalirajan and Singh, 2010; Khan and Chowdhury, 2013).
+In recent decades, India as an emerging economy strongly indicated its presence in the global economic environment (Kalirajan and Singh, 2010; Khan and Chowdhury, 2013).
 As a result of past developments, it experienced an incredible improvement in the standard of living, the rise of the middle class, and the emergence of big cities (Grabowski, 2014; Narayana, 2010).
-This event led to the emergence of service sector jobs such as information technology and knowledge processing jobs where women participate in great numbers.
-This economic growth has also led to the increase in the percentage of nuclear families in cities.
+This event led to the emergence of service sector jobs such as information technology and knowledge processing jobs where women participate in great numbers and to the increase in the percentage of nuclear families in cities.

 However, such economic developments can affect traditional caregiving patterns in the country.
-This can be explained through the following mechanisms: a shrinking family size, a rise of female labor participation, a migration of manpower to cities, fewer children looking-after parents, and a rise in intergenerational spacing.
-Late marriages have proven to be the main reason for the declining number of caregivers in the emerging economies (Bloom and Eggleston, 2014; Grabowski, 2014).
+This can be explained through the following mechanisms: a shrinking family size, a rise of female labor participation, a migration of manpower to cities, fewer children looking-after parents, and a rise in intergenerational spacing because of late marriages are the main reasons for the declining number of caregivers in the emerging economies (Bloom and Eggleston, 2014; Grabowski, 2014).
 The migration of young labor force into cities transforms villages and small towns into a place of old people.
 Approximately 73% of elderly individuals live in rural India (Census of India, 2011).
 The percentage of elderly needing some or other form of care for performing activities of daily living (ADLs) is found to be greater among rural residents (7.9%) as compared to urban residents (6.9%) (Ajay et al., 2017; Alam et al., 2012).